everard/SELENE-Device/README.md

 -------

 To compile existing code under Windows, you can cd to the "Build/Projects-CB" and compile projects inside the workspace SELENE-Device.workspace in your Code::Blocks IDE.
-Or you can cd to the "Build/Projects-VS" and compile Visual Studio solution.
+Or you can cd to the "Build/Projects-VS" and build Visual Studio solution.
 Note, that only Visual Studio 2013 and later is suitable for compilation.

 LINUX
 -----